AlexLloyd89/BF-assignment/README.md

 The `feat/extra`s branch includes both client and server parts with additional setup:

-To run the application on the `master` branch:
+To run the application on the `feat/extras` branch:

 1. At the root of the project, install dependencies: